dasdigidings/basicstation/README.md

+﻿### Be aware this documentation is work in progress and may have errors in it or is missing steps - June 2021

-﻿# LoRa Basics™ Station using balena.io with sx1301 and sx1302 LoRa concentrators
+# LoRa Basics™ Station using balena.io with sx1301 and sx1302 LoRa concentrators and by using docker-compose allow to run more container parallel

 This project deploys a LoRaWAN gateway with Basics Station Packet Forward protocol with balena.
 It runs on a Raspberry Pi (3/4) or balenaFin with a RAK2245, RAK2287 and IMST iC880a LoRa concentrators (sx1301 and sx1302).
+It provides a second container containing a collectd client as well to transmit metadata from the gateway to a collectd server.

 ## Introduction

 Deploy a The Things Network (TTN), The Things Industries (TTI) or The Things Stack (TTS) LoRaWAN gateway running the Basics Station Semtech Packet Forward protocol.
-We are using balena.io and RAK to reduce fricition for the LoRa gateway fleet owners.
+We are using balena.io and RAK or IMST to reduce fricition for the LoRa gateway fleet owners.

 The Basics Station protocol enables the LoRa gateways with a reliable and secure communication between the gateways and the cloud and it is becoming the standard Packet Forward protocol used by most of the LoRaWAN operators.

+By using a docler-compose build we are able to run other container aswell, in this instance a collectd client to transmit metadata from the gateway to a collectd server.
+Feel free to change the YAML for docker-compose to add more container or change the container.

 ## Getting started